0PEIN0/bash-helpers/README.md

 5. Run `exit` command.
 6. Restart machine.
 7. Cheers!
 You're all set.
+8. To update this `bash-helpers` repository continually, run `bash_helpers_fetch` command time to time.

 ### NOW SWITCHED BACK TO NON SUDO USER MODE, THAT IS YOUR PERSONAL SYSTEM USER (only for ZSH users)
 1. Assuming you have **ZSH** shell setup, run `gedit ~/.zshrc` (change the zsh theme to "agnoster", or any of your preferred theme, and add the reference to personal bash file as well located in bash-dump folder).
 Same operation as `gedit ~/.bash_aliases` step.
 Place the following script at the end of `~/.zshrc` file.
 Remember to replace the ***$SYSTEM_USER_NAME*** string here with actual operating system username.